False Rumor That King Charles III Is Dead Spread by Russians

 Newsweek has contacted Buckingham Palace for comment.

-Kensington Palace released a photo last week to mark Mother’s Day of Kate with Princess Charlotte, Prince Louis, and Prince George, a seeming attempt to end the questions about her absence.
+Kensington Palace released a photo last week to mark Mother’s Day of Kate with Princess Charlotte, Prince Louis, and Prince George, a seeming attempt to end the questions regarding her absence.
 However, the photo was “killed” by press agencies, with clear signs that the picture had been manipulated.
 A statement was later released on Kate’s behalf saying she herself had edited the photo.

 The Ruling